Flash synchronization: S, M, ME, F, FP, and V sync

-Leaf shutters, which are generally situated within the lens housing, open to expose the entire image at once, and therefore allow flash sync across all shutter speeds (up to 1/1600" with a Schneider Kreuznach lens on a Phase One/Mamiya 645DF camera).

 The Friedrich Deckel Synchro-Compur leaf shutter of the Braun Paxette Reflex offered V, X, and M flash synchronization, whereby V (German: "Vorlauf") was used in conjunction with self-timer.

-Higher sync speeds are useful as they allow ambient light to be controlled by increasing shutter speed rather than reducing aperture.
-This enables the same ambient light exposure at a larger aperture; this larger aperture in turn reduces the amount of flash output necessary to illuminate a subject.
+High-speed sync (HSS)

-Today, certain modern xenon flash units have the ability to produce a longer-duration flash to permit flash synchronization at shorter shutter speeds, therefore called high-speed sync (HSS).
+Some modern xenon flash units have the ability to produce a longer-duration flash to permit flash synchronization at shorter shutter speeds, therefore called high-speed sync (HSS).
 Instead of delivering one burst of light, the units deliver several smaller bursts over a time interval as short as 1/125 of a second.
 This allows light to be delivered to the entire area of the film or image sensor even though the shutter is never fully open at any moment, similar to FP sync.

 Rear-curtain sync

 Many digital SLRs include an option to fire the flash just before the closing of the shutter, so that moving objects will show a streak where they came from and a sharp image where they were at the end of the exposure—useful for moving objects to convey a sense of speed.
 This mode is called rear-curtain sync or 2nd-curtain sync.